 College & Department Scholarships

 Generous donors to the college have made several college and department scholarships are available to eligible students who will be starting at least their second year at BYU.
-Talk with your faculty advisor by March 15 to be considered for a college scholarship.
+Talk with your faculty advisor to be considered for a college scholarship.

 Carl Joseph Christensen

 For juniors or seniors with a financial need.
 Scholastic standing is to be considered, however, there is no specified GPA requirement.

 For students with a cumulative GPA of 3.5 or higher.
 Preference is given to students with financial need.